Holešov: Etymology

-The name is derived from the personal name Holeš.
+The name Holešov is derived from the personal name Holeš.

 Geography

 Holešov is located about 12 km east of Kroměříž and 13 km north of Zlín.
 The Rusava Stream flows through the town.

-The western and southern parts of the municipal territory with the town proper lie in a flat landscape of the Upper Morava Valley.
+The western and southern parts of the municipal territory with the town proper lie in a flat landscape in the Upper Morava Valley.
 The northern part with the villages of Dobrotice and Tučapy lies in the Moravian-Silesian Foothills.
 A small eastern part of the territory extends into the Hostýn-Vsetín Mountains and includes the highest point of Holešov, the hill Lysina with an elevation of 598 m.

 Climate

 Holešov has a humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
 The annual average temperature is 9.6 C. The annual precipitation is 627.5 mm.
 The extreme temperature throughout the year ranged from -29.9 C on 7 January 1985 to 36.9 C on 1 August 2013.